loic-roux-404/plateforme/docs/1-install.md

 ---

-L'objectif de ce tutoriel est de vous permettre de créer sur une petite machine ou sur un serveur personnel un PaaS (Platform as a service).
-Un PaaS permet de déployer des applications en microservices.
-Celui-ci sera basé sur [kubernetes](https://kubernetes.io/fr/) pour la conteneurisation et [kubeapps](https://developer.hashicorp.com/kubeapps) pour l'interface de déploiement.

-L'optique de cet outillage suivra :

-- le principe **d'immutable infrastructure** avec l'idée de recréer plutôt que de mettre à jour.
-Ainsi nous aurons recour à des iso linux déjà prêt pour déployer la plateforme **kubernetes** / **kubeapps** directement sur un serveur.
+The objective of this tutorial is to allow you to create a PaaS (Platform as a service) on a small machine or on a personal server.
+A PaaS allows to deploy applications in microservices.
+This one will be based on [kubernetes](https://kubernetes.io/fr/) for the containerization and [kubeapps](https://developer.hashicorp.com/kubeapps) for the deployment interface.

+The optics of this tooling will follow :

+- the principle **of immutable infrastructure** with the idea of recreating rather than updating.
+Thus we will use ready linux iso to deploy the **kubernetes** / **kubeapps** platform directly on a server.

-- Le principe **d'infrastructure as code** (IaC) en gardant toutes la spécification de notre infrastructure dans des configurations et scripts.
-On utilisera également des tests basiques de nos configurations.
+- The principle **infrastructure as code** (IaC) by keeping all the specification of our infrastructure in configurations and scripts.
+We will also use basic tests of our configurations.

-Pour cela nous ferons appel à un socle technique composé de :

-- l'outil [`k3s`](https://k3s.io/) qui simplifie l'installation de kubernetes sur des machines ARM tout en restant compatible avec les architectures classiques X64.
-Il fourni par défaut des pods (containers en execution) pour inclure des fonctionnalités souvent recherchés sur ce type de configuration edge computing. (reverse proxy, configuration DNS...)
+For this we will use a technical base composed of :

+- the [`k3s`](https://k3s.io/) tool which simplifies the installation of kubernetes on ARM machines while remaining compatible with classic X64 architectures.
+It provides by default pods (containers in execution) to include features often sought on this type of edge computing configuration (reverse proxy, DNS configuration ...)
-- [Packer](https://www.packer.io/) pour créer des images iso de machine linux
+- [Packer](https://www.packer.io/) to create iso images of linux machines
-- [Ansible](https://www.ansible.com/) pour provisioner cette image
+- [Ansible](https://www.ansible.com/) to provision this image
-- [Terraform](https://www.terraform.io/) pour contrôler azure de manière IaC et de déclencher toute la mise en place du PaaS dessus.
+- [Terraform](https://www.terraform.io/) to control azure in an IaC way and to trigger all the PaaS implementation on it.

+Translated with www.DeepL.com/Translator (free version)

 ## Installation de Docker

-Pour rappel l'architecture de base de docker :
+Docker architecture :

 ![docker architecture](https://docs.docker.com/engine/images/architecture.svg)